-A quintessential feature of any psychological interaction involving a practitioner and a client is the power dynamics inherent in the relationship, and especially the power differential.
+One of the quintessential features of any psychological interaction involving a practitioner and a client is the power dynamics inherent in the relationship, and especially the power differential.
 Therapists, counsellors, social workers, and other such professionals are usually aware of this differential.
 Therefore, they strive to create a safe, non-judgmental, confidential and welcoming space where clients do not feel like the mere passive recipients of prescribed services.
 Nonetheless, the nature of the transaction is such between the practitioner and the client that the practitioner is, inevitably, perceived as an expert.
 Clients tend to look up to them as equipped with state-of-the-art knowledge, training, and experience in delivering PPIs.
-Therefore, a power differential is always present.
-The practitioner must be cognisant of this differential and should avoid any situations where the client or practitioner may have to make a decision that might be influenced by this power differential.
+Therefore, the power differential is always there.
+The practitioner must be cognisant of this differential and should avoid any situations where the client or practitioner may have to make a decision that might be influenced by the power differential.

-Overuse of strengths.
+Overuse of strengths